n3-rd/ohun/README.md

 or anyway your preference or distro dictates

-Download any release you want here [https://github.com/n3-rd/ohun/releases](https://github.com/n3-rd/ohun/releases)
+Download any release you want here [https://web.crabnebula.cloud/org/n3rd/ohun/releases](https://web.crabnebula.cloud/org/n3rd/ohun/releases/).

 ## Development

 Want to contribute?
 Great!

-Ohun uses NodeJS + Rust for fast developing.
+Ohun uses NodeJS + Rust for fast development.
 Make a change in your file and instantaneously see your updates!

 1. Clone this repository